 The San Diego Immigrant Rights Consortium (SDIRC) is calling upon the County Board of Supervisors to immediately stop ICE transfers, and stop using county resources to aid in the separation of families and deportation of community members.
 Here's why:

 Law enforcement agencies have an obligation to make sure all people in our communities feel safe, regardless of their immigration status.
-The San Diego Sheriff's Department continues transferring community members to ICE and posting an “Inmates Pending Release Report” on their website, side-stepping SB 54, which is designed to foster trust in law enforcement and improve public safety for all.
+The San Diego Sheriff County Department’s (SDSD) continues to undermine the spirit of the California Values Act (SB 54), which was designed to foster trust in law enforcement and improve public safety for all, through continued entanglement with DHS agencies.
+This entanglement includes allowing ICE access to county facilities, notifying ICE when community members are being released from Sheriff custody, transferring community members to ICE, participating on joint task forces with DHS agencies, and sharing information and resources with DHS agencies.
 This creates a climate of fear in immigrant communities and leaves the most vulnerable in our communities unprotected.

-Law enforcement agencies should be accountable to the people they protect and serve — their local community members.
-Last year, we raised concerns about the Sheriff circumventing SB 54 by posting a list of individuals pending release on their website, and working with federal immigration officials on joint task forces that lack transparency and accountability.
-The Sheriff’s department continues to ignore the community’s wishes to be accountable to the people they are supposed to protect and serve.
+Law enforcement agencies must be accountable to the people they protect and serve — their local community members.
+The concerns we are raising about the Sheriff’s entanglement with DHS agencies are not new.
+We have raised these concerns the last three years, yet the Sheriff continues to allow ICE access to county facilities, notify ICE of release dates and transfer individuals to ICE, share information and resources with DHS agencies, and has expanded its work with federal immigration officials on joint task forces that lack transparency and accountability.
+The Sheriff’s department continues to ignore its duty and lawful obligation to be accountable to the people they are supposed to protect and serve.
+Further, the Sheriff is not in line with the Framework for the Future of San Diego County.
 This needs to stop.